- Create a Dedicated Workspace

-Whether you’ve been working from home for years like I have managing Great.com or you’ve just started for the first time, it’s so important to establish boundaries between your home life and your work life when they intermingle so much.
+Whether you've been working from home for years like I have managing Great.com or you've just started for the first time, it's crucial to establish boundaries between your home life and your work life when they intermingle so much.
 Doing so can help you stay productive, focused, and satisfied in both your personal and professional lives.

 One of the most effective ways to make boundaries is by reducing both personal and job-related distractions during your workday.
-Here are 10 ways to remove distractions while working remotely, create a good at-home work environment, and better manage your work-from-home productivity.
+Here are 10 ways to eliminate distractions while working remotely, create a good at-home work environment, and better manage your work-from-home productivity.

 1. Create a Dedicated Workspace